 This is an indication of the desperation that he has to spin the story in a way that isn't damning about his own support for Trump over the years.

-And seen through that lens, like, it's all, first of all, makes total sense.
+And seen through that lens, like it's all first of all makes total sense.

-So it's painfully clear that Alex didn't know what was in that clip before he played it because it makes the opposite point from what he was trying to say.
+So it's painfully clear that Alex didn't know what was in that clip before he played it, because it makes the opposite point from what he was trying to say.

 Alexander Acosta was Trump's choice for labor secretary in his first term, which is a strange choice because he was the prosecutor who worked out that sweetheart deal that saved Epstein from a ton of jail time in 2008.

-In 2019, a journalist named Vicki Ward published an article in the Daily Beast that cited an anonymous source who told her that Acosta had said that he was told that Epstein, quote, belonged to intelligence and that he needed to leave it alone.
+In 2019, a journalist named Vicky Ward published an article in the Daily Beast that cited an anonymous source who told her that Acosta had said that he was told that Epstein, quote, belonged to intelligence and that he needed to leave it alone.

 It may well be the case that Epstein had some connections to intelligence, but Alexander Acosta's alleged comment doesn't do a good job of proving that.

-So he doesn't seem to even consider that it's possible that the clip that he's about to play is Acosta saying that Epstein wasn't intelligence.
+But it's good enough for Alex, and he's very uncurious, so he doesn't seem to even consider that it's possible that the clip that he's about to play is Acosta saying that Epstein wasn't intelligence.

-Jeffrey Epstein was charged in Manhattan with two crimes.
+Uh Jeffrey Epstein was charged in Manhattan with two crimes.

-Count one was sex trafficking of minors, violation of 18 U.S. Code 1591, and conspiracy to commit sex trafficking of minors, violation of 18 U.S.C.
-Code 371.
+Count one was sex trafficking of minors, violation of 18 U.S. Code 1591, and conspiracy to commit sex trafficking of minors, violation of 18 USC uh code uh 371.

-But those grand jury testimony is sealed.
+But those uh those uh grand jury testimony is sealed.

-Also, the search warrants are sealed.
+Also the search warrants are sealed.

 The evidence was destroyed by the previous administration.